Welcome to Provider Datalab

 Define and provision full-featured data labs based on Educates or Jupyter as a single resource. - Multi-tenant support

-Each Datalab can run isolated inside a Kubernetes namespace or in a dedicated virtual cluster (vcluster). - Integrated identity
+Each Datalab can run isolated inside a Kubernetes namespace or in a dedicated virtual cluster (vcluster). - Integrated or delegated identity

 Provision and attach buckets with access policies. - Extensible by design